Extrapolative Controlled Sequence Generation via Iterative Refinement: Sentiment Control

-\paragraph{Scorer guidance is beneficial} We observe that the scorer helps both the \emph{Iterative Sampling} baseline and \modelacc in sentiment control. \emph{Iterative Sampling} benefits from the scorer with extrapolation performance increasing from $5.6\%$ to $32.4\%$.
-The \modelacc success rate when guided by the scorer goes up from 37.6\% to 61.0\%.\footnote{PPLM extrapolates poorly despite using the scorer $f_s$.
-Instead of ranking generations using $f_s$, PPLM uses the conditional probability $p(z|x)$ from $f_s$ while decoding tokens individually which is perhaps less effective at generating strings outside the range of $f_s$.}
+\paragraph{Scorer guidance is beneficial} We observe that the scorer helps both the \emph{Iterative Sampling} baseline and \modelacc in sentiment control. \emph{Iterative Sampling} benefits from the scorer with extrapolation performance increasing to $32.4\%$ from the $5.6\%$ observed in \emph{Sampling}.
+The \modelacc success rate when guided by the scorer goes up from $37.6\%$ to $61.0\%$.
+We do observe that \emph{PPLM} extrapolates poorly despite using the scorer $f_s$.
+This highlights that $f_s$ could be more useful for guiding inference when used to rank generated sequences, as in \modelacc and \emph{Iterative Sampling}, as opposed to the conditional probabilities from $f_s$ being directly used to guide the generation, as in \emph{PPLM}.